 On August 29, 2018, ThinkData Works CEO and co-founder Bryan Smith led a talk at Communitech in Waterloo, Ontario, about “Data-First” companies – organizations that invest in data first and foremost – and how they’re changing the business landscape.
-Apple had famously reached a trillion dollar valuation on August 2, 2018, and Smith predicted that Amazon wasn’t far behind.
-The race to a trillion, he said, mimics the 4 minute mile: as soon as one person breaks it, we’re going to see a lot of other companies start breaking it.
+Apple had famously reached a trillion-dollar valuation on August 2, 2018, and Smith predicted that Amazon wasn’t far behind.
+The race to a trillion, he said, mimics the 4-minute mile: as soon as one person breaks it, we’re going to see a lot of other companies start breaking it.

-Six days later, Amazon hit that mark.
+Six days later, Amazon hit a trillion-dollar valuation.

 But it’s not just mega-corporations who will benefit from being data-first; there are countless opportunities for data to play a role in increasing value for businesses and customers alike.

 Whether you’re just starting to develop your data capabilities or they’ve been your focus for years, becoming a data-first company is about more than infrastructure – it’s about developing the best game plan.
 At Communitech, Smith outlined five ways that every organization can maximize the amount, the quality, and the value of the data they use.